upb-uc4/hlf-network/README.md

 This repository contains scripts and configuration files for a basic Hyperledger Fabric network running on minikube.
 The initial topology is based on the [fabric ca operations guide (release 1.4)]( https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html).

+## Setup

+You need to install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+If you are new to kubernetes, we suggest the [interactive tutorials](https://kubernetes.io/docs/tutorials/) provided by kubernetes.

+## Starting the network

+To start the network execute `./startNetwork.sh`.
+Check the status of your network with `kubectl get all -n hlf-production-network` or in the browser dashboard `minikube dashboard`.
+The latter allows you to easily log into the pods and read the logs (make sure you select the hlf-production-network workspace).
+You can delete everything and restart the network using `./restartNetwork`.
+Use the `-d` flag to activate debug output.

+Currently, in order to install chaincode on the channel, execute

+To reset the network, execute `./deleteNetwork.sh`.
+You can stop minicube with `minikube stop` if desired.

 ## Network

 The initial topology of the operations guide implements the most interesting use cases of hyperledger fabric besides multiple orderers.